EmoFake: An Initial Dataset for Emotion Fake Audio Detection: Introduction

-Therefore, this paper reports our progress in developing an emotion fake audio detection dataset.
-Our main contributions are: (i) We developed a dataset named EmoFake consisting the emotion fake audio and real emotional speech, which is public available\footnote{https://drive.google.com/file/d/1aYPNVCVIBs6c9er\_bhT3U8YzClF-EDsR/viewusp=sharing}. (ii) We proposed a method named Graph Attention networks using Deep Emotion embedding (GADE) to detect the emotion fake audio.
-We also provided some benchmark results.
+Therefore, to enhance the discrimination ability of the fake audio detection model against the emotion fake audio, this paper reports our progress in developing an emotion fake audio detection dataset involving changing emotional state in the speech.
+We developed a dataset named EmoFake consisting the emotion fake audio and real emotional speech, which is publicly available\footref{fn:database}.
+We also provided some benchmark results for detecting the emotion fake audio.
+The results show that our designed dataset poses a challenge to the fake audio detection model trained with the LA dataset of ASVspoof 2019.
+Existing mainstream foundational fake audio detection systems experience varying degrees of performance degradation when faced with the emotion fake audio.

 The rest of this paper is organized as follows.
 Section 2 describes the design policy of the EmoFake.
-Section 3 introduced our proposed method: GADE.
-Section 4 presents the experiments and baselines.
-Section 5 concludes this work.
+Section 3 presents the experiments and baselines.
+Section 4 concludes this work.